Share on your favorite

 Waves - The ripples and waves created by the wind or other forces on the surface of a body of water.

-宝 means "treasure, wealth, precious thing."
+宝 means "treasure, to treasure."

 Valuable - Valuable and precious thing.